-Report the problem site to Google, Microsoft, the Federal Trade Commission, the FBI’s Internet Crime Complaint Center (IC3), and consider reporting the site to Allure Security.
+Report the problem site to Google, Microsoft, the Federal Trade Commission, and the FBI’s Internet Crime Complaint Center (IC3).
 Understand that reporting the site to Google, Microsoft, etc. does not guarantee that those organizations will take immediate, or any, action.
 Vendors such as Allure Security have built trust with many of these organizations which can help expedite such actions.

 Use Whois Domain Lookup to find out where you’ll need to send your takedown request.
 Note that in many cases the hosting provider or registrar may not respond to your request.

 You will need to grab screenshots of the scam website along with a list of the problem URLs.
 You will also need to gather together corresponding screenshots and URLs for your authentic web pages.
 Vendors such as Allure Security can save you time in this process by automating the creation of these evidence packages.
 Many law firms also offer such services – though because they typically bill by the hour it’s not always the most cost-effective option and is by its nature a “whack-a-mole” approach that reacts to scams after they’ve already done damage.
 Using a vendor can help you take a more proactive approach.